-During an allergic reaction to food, irritant chemicals (such as histamine) are released into the tissues.
-This can result in itchy rashes, stomach upset, cough and wheeze and the more severe symptoms of anaphylaxis.
+When people complain of symptoms such as headaches, bloating or mouth ulcers after eating, they are describing food intolerance, rather than food allergy.
+During an allergic reaction to food, many irritant chemicals (such as histamine) are released into the tissues.
+This can result in itchy rashes, stomach upset, cough and wheeze and the more severe allergic symptoms (anaphylaxis).
 These reactions are due to allergy, which is an immune system reaction to foods.
-When people complain of symptoms such as headaches, bloating or mouth ulcers after eating, they are describing food intolerance, rather than food allergy.

 What is food intolerance?

-Food intolerance can be a difficult concept to understand.
-Sometimes substances within foods can increase the frequency and severity of migraine headaches, skin rashes (such as hives) or the stomach upset of irritable bowel.
+Food intolerance can be a difficult concept to understand and is poorly understood by doctors as well.
+Sometimes substances within foods can increase the frequency and severity of migraine headaches, rashes (such as hives) or the stomach upset of irritable bowel.
 Coincidence can often confuse the issue, as we spend many of our waking hours eating or drinking.

 The best approach is to first consult your doctor to: